-Any business that sells beer at wholesale in Idaho must have a beer tax permit and file monthly beer tax returns.
+Breweries and any other businesses located in Idaho that sell beer at wholesale must have a beer tax permit and file monthly beer tax returns.
 Beer containing more than 4% of alcohol by weight is considered "strong beer" and is taxed as wine.
 If your business sells strong beer, you must have a wine tax permit.

 The beer tax rate is 15 cents per gallon.
 The Idaho beer tax began in 1935 and has changed as follows:

 - BR1601, Idaho Beer Wholesalers Report of Beer Purchases